RokkuDayo/EVOTEX/README.md

 # EVOTEX | Codemasters EVO Texture Format Tool

-A tool for reading and creating textures for games using the Codemasters EVO engine.
+A tool for reading and writing textures for games using the Codemasters EVO engine (Onrush and DIRT 5).